VerifiedarXiv:2005.1416520 min

 Language Models are Few-Shot Learners

 GPT-3 is a 175-billion-parameter next-token predictor.
 Show it a few examples in the prompt and it does a new task, with no training.
-The surprise is that this ability barely exists in small models and arrives with scale.
+Notably, this ability barely exists in small models and arrives with scale.

 Explaining the paperLanguage Models are Few-Shot LearnersBrown, Mann, Ryder, Subbiah, Kaplan, Dhariwal, et al. (OpenAI) · NeurIPS 2020 (Best Paper) · arXiv:2005.14165